xtc785611634/RCoT/README.md

-# RCOT: Detecting and Rectifying Factual Inconsistency by Reversing Chain-Of-Thought
+# RCoT: Detecting and Rectifying Factual Inconsistency by Reversing Chain-Of-Thought

 ## Method
 “RCoT, a novel method for detecting and rectifying condition hallucination, overlooking and question misinterpretation in CoT“